twesterhout/2022_microsoft_ionq_challenge/README.md

 This repo contains our solutions to IonQ + Microsoft Joint Challenge @ MIT iQuHACK 2022.

+High-dimensional optimization problems with exponentially large search space lie in the foundation of many yet unresolved scientific problems or pressing issues that the world society is currently facing.
+During the MIT iQuHACK 2022 hackaton, we developed the *Opti-maze* game aimed at increasing awareness of complexity of such problems.
+In this game, a player either competes with or is being assisted by the Quantum Approximate Optimization Algorithm which can run on a near-term noisy quantum device.
+The game showcases (1) how quantum advantage can be beneficial to researchers and the general public and (2) how even a near-term noisy quantum device can be used to tackle large-scale optimization problems.

 ## Opti-Maze game

 Quantum computers promise to deliver an exponential speed up to various problems